 Are you putting your money into leave-on products like serums and skimping on a cleanser thinking that it’s just being put on and rinsed off and is no big deal?
 This is where so many people go wrong.

 I can assure you if the first product out of the gate with your skincare routine is not working favorably, then the rest of your products won’t work as well either.
 The biggest mistake people make is not giving much thought to their face wash.
 They opt for a low-quality cleanser and don’t pay much attention to the ingredients.
 They can often be highly fragranced which leads to unnecessary irritation.
 Or, they have too many detergents that will instantly rob the skin of water.

 Pro tip: Look for a cleanser that is free of common irritants like:

 - synthetic dyes

-You’re using the wrong cleanser for your skin type.
+8. You’re using the wrong cleanser for your skin type

 Skin types are a thing.
 Don’t let anyone tell you otherwise.
-If you’re in your 20s and dealing with adult acne, your skin has different requirements than your 50-year-old mother.
+If you’re in your twenties and dealing with adult acne, your skin has different requirements than your fifty-year-old mother.
 This is why one size does not fit all when it comes to your skin.
 I believe there are nine types of skin and you need to use the right cleanser for your skin type.

 Pro tip: Take this Skin Type Quiz to find out your skin type and get the perfect cleanser recommended.